- Press Releases

 Launching Ceremony for “ROK-Pacific Islands Trade & Tourism Promotion Project” Takes Place

-° “The ROK-PI Trade & Tourism Promotion Project” is one of the development cooperation projects conducted with “the ROK-Pacific Island Forum (PIF) Cooperation Fund,” to which the ROK government has contributed since 2008 in order to step up substantive cooperation with the PICs.
+° “The ROK-Pacific Islands Trade & Tourism Promotion Project” is one of the development cooperation projects conducted with “the ROK-Pacific Island Forum (PIF) Cooperation Fund,” to which the ROK government has contributed since 2008 in order to step up substantive cooperation with the PICs.
 The Project will be implemented over the next two years.

 ° By conducting the Project, the ROK will broaden the scope of its official development assistance (ODA) to the PICs to include not only health and medical care, and infrastructure improvement -- the main areas of cooperation of the past -- but also trade and tourism.
 As such, the Project is expected to pave the way for better understanding between people and sustainable economic development of the two sides.